-A few months ago, I was leaving a Manhattan bar on a busy Friday night, after having had a drink and waiting almost an hour for a friend, who after being derailed by the subway, said that she'd meet me at my apartment instead.
+A few months ago, I was leaving a bar on a busy Friday night, after having had a drink and waiting almost an hour for a friend, who after being delayed, said that she'd meet me at my apartment instead.
 The man who decided to keep me company while I waited, however, had different ideas.

 Again, it was a busy night in a busy part of town — there were dozens of people walking back and forth across the sidewalk I was on, it was relatively early in the night, and I wasn't necessarily in danger.
 Still, I felt my heartbeat speed up almost instantly while I was suspended in midair, likely because my brain immediately clocked two things: one, that this man already had a hard time taking no for an answer, and two, that he was at least 6'2" and much larger than my 5'1" frame.
 I knew in that moment that, had we been somewhere less public, that if he had no intentions of letting me go, this night could have ended very differently.
 I knew that, on some level, I was leaving this situation because this person was letting me, that if he truly wanted to overpower me, he most certainly could.

 It's an incident I've thought a lot about in light of all the discussions happening around the #MeToo movement, particularly as the polarising allegations against actor Aziz Ansari came to light.